Least darter: Lifecycle

-E. microperca will migrate from the deeper pools of streams to shallow, weedy habitats from March to May.
+Etheostoma microperca will migrate from the deeper pools of streams to shallow, weedy habitats from March to May.
 During spawning, males develop three-dimensional territories of about 30 cm in diameter and defend them from other males.
 Females enter a male's territory and spawn on pieces of aquatic vegetation.
 Females will travel through many males' territories and can lay about 30 eggs per day.
 Least darters are a short-lived species; in Minnesota, they live 2–3 yr.

 By early January, the male's genital papilla begins to swell, and by late March or early April, the testes are enlarged and sexually mature.
 They also develop lateral flaps of skin on their pelvic fins as early as late January, and by mid-March their breeding colors are evident.
 The female's genital papilla is also enlarged up to the spawning period, but her color and pattern changes very little.
 Over time, ova develop into eggs.
 The spawning position of E. microperca is almost always vertical; horizontal positioning during successful egg-laying is only occasionally observed.
 Males tend to spawn with several females.
 Males also guard small territories from other males and also guard the eggs until they hatch.